Luming-L/ProjectNew/Results/MotifFind/MotifFind.md

 fimo  --verbosity 4 --parse-genomic-coord --max-stored-scores 10000000 --oc "${fileName}_fimo_out" /home/s1949868/PRDM9.pwm.meme "${fileName}.fasta"
 ```
 # Output
-## a list of PRDM9 motif occurrences for each of 410 samples
+a list of PRDM9 motif occurrences in ATAC-seq peaks for each of 404 samples.

 **By the way, a list of PRDM9 motif occurrences for each of 23 cancer types**